-- (7) Total building coverage for the primary dwelling and all ADUs shall not exceed the allowable lot coverage.
-All front, side and rear yard setbacks shall be met for all ADUs. - (8) Detached ADUs shall not be sold separately from the primary dwelling unless the land is subdivided in accordance with the Woodstock Subdivision Regulations and the applicable provisions of the Zoning Law, and the Subdivision Regulations results in the principal residence and the former ADU being located on separate parcels. - (98) All ADU(s) must meet the minimum requirements of the Uniform Fire Prevention and Building Code. - (109) All ADUs shall be a dwelling that is self-contained, with separate sleeping accommodations, cooking and sanitary facilities for use by the occupant(s). - (110) A certificate of approval shall be obtained from the Ulster County Health Department and/or the Town of Woodstock, as may be applicable, for any required on-site sanitary or water supply system.
+(7) Total building coverage for the primary dwelling and all ADUs shall not exceed the allowable lot coverage.
+All front, side and rear yard setbacks shall be met for all ADUs.

+(8) Detached ADUs shall not be sold separately from the primary dwelling unless the land is subdivided in accordance with the Woodstock Subdivision regulations and the applicable provisions of the Zoning Law, and the Subdivision Regulations results in the principal residence and the former ADU being located on separate parcels.

+(8) All ADU(s) must meet the minimum requirements of the Uniform Fire Prevention and Building Code.

+(9) All ADUs shall be self-contained, with separate sleeping accommodations and sanitary facilities for use by the occupant(s).

+(10) A certificate of approval shall be obtained from the Ulster County Health Department and/or the Town of Woodstock, as may be applicable, for any required on-site sanitary or water supply system.
 As applicable, this may include a determination that the existing on-site water supply and sewage disposal facilities are sufficient to accommodate the additional demands of the ADU on any premises where such ADU is proposed.
 This provision shall not be construed as superseding any requirement of the New York State Sanitary Code or the Ulster County Health Department regulations applicable to water supply and wastewater disposal systems for residential structures.

-(3) - (4) (124) Parking required for an ADU shall be a minimum of two (2) spaces per unit on site.
+(11) Parking required for an ADU shall be a minimum of two (2) spaces per unit on site.
 The Planning Board shall have the discretion to reduce the number of required parking spaces to one and a half (1.5) spaces per dwelling unit on site when it can be demonstrated by the applicant that the parcel's configuration, size, or location is such that fewer parking spaces will meet the parking needs on site.
 All parking shall be designed and located to be convenient without encroaching on any required setback.
 Parking requirements for the principal residence and the ADU shall be met by creation of a parking area not located on the driveway or by allowing parking in tandem (one car in front of the other) parking in the driveway.
 The Planning Board shall have the discretion to determine which parking is appropriate for a particular parcel.
 Sufficient parking for both ADUs and the principal residence shall be provided off-street.
-No parking shall be allowed on-street. - (132) All ADUs shall receive a valid Certificate of Occupancy prior to occupancy. - (14) Shared driveways may be permitted to serve no more than two lots.
-Each property utilizing a shared driveway shall be permitted to have only one ADU, and only if the other landowner using that shared driveway agrees in writing to such additional use of the road or driveway, and the shared driveway maintenance agreement (See Subdivision §202-24) is updated to reflect that allowance.
+No parking shall be allowed on-street.

+(12) All ADUs shall receive a valid Certificate of Occupancy prior to occupancy.